lscientific/PRStuning/README.md

 python GWEB.py --iprefix ../demo/aligned/align_ --dir ../demo/results --aligned --n 69033 --thread 4 --K 1 --weight-only --nsample 200 --nburnin 200
 ```

 This will genererate ./Results/K1_alignResult.obj and ./Results/K1_beta_sample.txt, which will be used in PRStuning.py to obtain PRStuning AUC.
+This step should take around 20 minutes.

 Step3: Calculating PRS for individuals in testing dataset.
 ```ruby